Top 10 things to do on Australia's Gold Coast

 Check out the Gold Coast’s thriving foodie scene

 The Gold Coast is full of gastronomic promise, with farm-fresh ingredients and creative cooking techniques as the driving force in the vast amount of concept restaurants, quirky cafés and bars, pop-up street stalls, and artisan food trucks.
 When it comes to mouth-watering eats in Surfer’s Paradise, there’s few places that trump Clifford’s Grill & Lounge at the Watermark Hotel & Spa for cooked-to-perfection steaks, and Citrique at the Surfers Paradise Marriott Resort & Spa for wood-fired offerings and a sprawling seafood buffet that’s reasonably-priced.
-Elsewhere, go-to foodie spots include Etsu Izakaya at Mermaid Beach for izakaya-style fare, Hank Dining and Bar at Broadbeach for meaty delights, Justin Lane at Burleigh Heads for rustic pasta dishes and pizzas, and Hellenika at Nobby’s Beach for Greek sharing plates.
+Elsewhere, go-to foodie spots include Etsu Izakaya at Mermaid Beach for izakaya-style fare, Justin Lane at Burleigh Heads for rustic pasta dishes and pizzas, and Hellenika at Nobby’s Beach for Greek sharing plates.
 Also visit-worthy is the Cicchetti - the casual-chic dining spot on the Isle of Capri where the modern Italian seafood, meat and pasta dishes and extensive wine list are as appealing as the Australian blackbutt timber tables, rose-gold pendant lighting, and giant chandelier suspended above the bar.

 Tee off on signature courses designed by golfing greats